rezaxr14/Personal_Portfolio/README.md

 3.  **Access the Admin Panel:**
     * Navigate to `http://127.0.0.1:5000/login`.
     * Enter the admin credentials defined in `app.py` (default: `admin` / `password123`).
-    * Upon successful login, you will be redirected to the `/admin/messages` page, where you can view all submitted contact form messages.
+    * Upon successful login, you will be redirected to the `/admin/messages` page.

 ---

 ## 📁 Project Structure

 ```
-rezanadimi_portfolio/
+Personal_Portfolio/
 │
 ├── app.py              # Main Flask application logic, routes, and config
 ├── forms.py            # WTForms class definitions